1960 NFL season: Draft

-The 1960 NFL Draft was held on November 30, 1959 at Philadelphia's Warwick Hotel.
+The 1960 NFL draft was held on November 30, 1959, at Philadelphia's Warwick Hotel.
 With the first pick, the Los Angeles Rams selected running back Billy Cannon from Louisiana State University.

 Because the league awarded the Dallas Cowboys franchise about two months later on January 28, 1960, this marked the only time that an NFL expansion team did not have the benefit of a college draft in its first year.

-Expansion Draft
+Expansion draft

 The 1960 NFL expansion draft was held on March 13, 1960, with the Dallas Cowboys selecting 36 players from the other 12 teams.

 Conference races

-All teams but Dallas played a home-and-away game against the other five members of their own conference, one inter-conference game, and one game against the new team (Dallas): Dallas, although assigned to the Western Conference, were a "swing team" and played each team once.
+All teams but Dallas played a home-and-away game against the other five members of their own division, one inter-division game, and one game against the new team (Dallas): Dallas, although assigned to the Western Division, was a "swing team" and played each team once.

 This was the final season for the 12-game schedule in the NFL.

 A bye was required because of there being thirteen teams, with one team having a bye in each of the 13 weeks.

 The Cowboys' first game saw them take a 14–0 lead over the Pittsburgh Steelers on a Saturday night at the Cotton Bowl, with Jim Doran catching a pass from Eddie LeBaron for the first score, but lost 35–28.

 Eastern

 Philadelphia lost its opener at home to Cleveland, 41–24, then went on a nine-game winning streak.
-The breakthrough came in Week Six on October 30, when unbeaten New York (3–0–1), two-time defending conference champions, came off their bye and lost at home to St. Louis, 20–13, while the Browns and idle Eagles were both at 4–1.
+The breakthrough came in Week Six on October 30, when unbeaten New York (3–0–1), two-time defending division champions, came off their bye and lost at home to St. Louis, 20–13, while the Browns and idle Eagles were both at 4–1.
 In Week Seven, New York beat Cleveland, 17–13, and the Eagles beat Pittsburgh 34–7.
-The Eagles clinched the Eastern Conference after ten games at 9–1; they dropped a game the next week in the snow at Pittsburgh, and finished the regular season at 10–2, 1½ games ahead of Cleveland.
+The Eagles clinched the Eastern Division after ten games at 9–1; they dropped a game the next week in the snow at Pittsburgh, and finished the regular season at 10–2, 1½ games ahead of Cleveland.
 Two of the wins in the streak were in consecutive games (November 20 and 27) against New York.